Plans Move Forward for “Same Day ACH”

 In their overview of the changes, the Pymnts.com site expounds a bit on how it will work: “As part of the new rule approved by the membership, there will be two additional same-day settlement windows.
 Any originating institution can offer products that clear on the same day knowing that all receiving institutions will have the capability, as required by the rule change, to process the transactions that same day.”

 There’ll be some time to get ready: The first of the three “phases” for the ACH changes starts in the fall of 2016 (the fall of 2015, after all, will be keeping everyone busy with the EMV switchover): In Phase 1, as NACS summarizes, “ACH credit transactions will be eligible for same day processing, supporting use cases such as hourly payroll, person-to-person (P2P) payments and same-day bill pay.
-In Phase 2, same-day ACH debits will be added, allowing for a wide variety of consumer bill payment use cases like utility, mortgage, loan and credit card payments.
+During Phase 2, the implementation of same-day ACH debits will introduce a multitude of possibilities for consumer bill payments, encompassing utility bills, mortgage payments, loan repayments, and credit card payments, among others.
 Phase 3 introduces faster ACH credit funds availability requirements for Receiving Depository Financial Institutions (RDFI).”

 So the ACH Debits, in Phase 2 especially, will become another method of virtual, instant payment.